networkop/networkop.github.io/content/post/2018-03-03-docker-multinet.md

 # CNM and libnetwork architecture

-In order to better understand the issue, it help to know the CNM terminology and network lifecycle events which are explained in libnetwork's [design document][libnet-arch].
+In order to better understand the issue, it helps to know the CNM terminology and network lifecycle events which are explained in libnetwork's [design document][libnet-arch].

 ![](https://github.com/docker/libnetwork/raw/master/docs/cnm-model.jpg?raw=true)